brandonhorst/app.lacona/blog/_posts/2020-09-10-soulver-integration.md

 ---

 My wife and were daydreaming about moving farther out from Boston, since we're both working from home.
-Mortgage calculations are always a huge pain, but Lacona simplifies them dramatically
+Mortgage calculations are always a huge pain, but Lacona simplifies them dramatically.

 ![monthly repayment on $312000 over 30 years at 3.75% + 175 hoa fees](/img/posts/soulver-1.png)